ggberry/dawson-room-finder/README.md

 # Dawson Room Finder
-A tool that helps students find empty classrooms to study or arange meetings.
+A tool that helps students find empty classrooms to study or arrange meetings.